-There are different styles in playing basketball and there are innovations in the game but here are a few things that I think young players are doing wrongly when playing basketball.
+There are different styles of playing basketball and there are innovations in the game but here are a few things that I think young players are doing wrongly when playing basketball.
 I’m referring to 5 on 5 basketball or organized basketball where you play in leagues.

 Dribbling Too Much